Anindya-Duti-Dhar/DroidTool/README.md

 # DroidTool
-A Library which is under development aims to make faster and easier Native app development having custom ORM
+A Library which is under development aims to make faster and easier Android app development having custom ORM